-This is when the devil's advocate comes into the picture, and can help us to find and predict problems in an early stage.
+This is when the devil's advocate comes into the picture and can help us to find and predict problems in an early stage.

-The devil's advocate reflects someone challenging an idea just for the sake of opening a debate and challenging the person who shared it, looking for weak points or encouraging the presenter to convince the rest of the audience.
+The devil's advocate reflects someone challenging an idea just for the sake of opening a debate and challenging the person who shared it, looking for weak points, or encouraging the presenter to convince the rest of the audience.

 It is important to mention that this sort of challenge is being done in a way that the person is not necessarily against the matter.

-You might consider asking about edge cases, grey areas of the proposal, how this new idea can fix different scenarios, among others.
+You might consider asking about edge cases, grey areas of the proposal, and how this new idea can fix different scenarios, among others.

 The elephant in the room

 It is a metaphorical idiom for those questions that need to be addressed that can take courage to ask.
 In other words, those which make you feel uncomfortable to ask because they are controversial or sensitive to the audience.
 Usually, a topic that most people know but no one dares to put on the table.

 Well, those types of questions are also known as tackling the elephant in the room.